 How to groom a long-haired dog

 Trimming a long-haired dog will keep it looking precise, prevents matting, and keep debris from getting trapped.
-However, bringing your dog to a professional groomer is normally the best, especially if you lack experience.Need help?
-Get a FREE quote from trusted dog groomers
+However, bringing your dog to a professional groomer is normally the best, especially if you lack experience.Find trusted dog groomers

 - Grooming tools for long-haired dogs